InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 Let's spend a few moments and discuss why the naming - "Trusted Committer" - is really important.
 The role of the TC is present in every successful InnerSource community but not every community uses that name.
-That was actually true for myself in my InnerSource career - I used the terms Maintainer.
+That was actually true for myself in my InnerSource career - I used the term Maintainer.
 But it turns out that conficts with the technical role "Maintainer" defined by GitHub, for instance.
-Apache, e. g., uses the term _Committer_, too, but they attaches fewer and mostly tech oriented responsibilities to that role.
+Apache, e. g., uses the term _Committer_, too, but they attach fewer and mostly tech oriented responsibilities to that role.
 The TC role with its additional community oriented responsibilities goes beyond that.
 The "Trusted" in TC conveys that they are trusted and thus empowered by both their management and their community to do their job.
-By fostering openness and transparency, TCs builds trust in the process and also the product being built.
+By fostering openness and transparency, TCs build trust in the process and also in the product being built.

-So similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from someone with that role.
+So similar to how naming is important in writing software, it is for the roles in an InnerSource project as well.
+Choosing the right names and doing so consistently ensures that everyone has the same notion of the role and.

 ## Responsibilities of a Trusted Committer

-Let's now dive into the responsibilities that Trusted Committers have.
-We will cover of them in the following segments, including:
+Let's now dive into the responsibilities that Trusted Committers have:

 - ensuring product quality,
 - keeping the community healthy,